History of the Group

 Establishment of the Banco Mello

-The Banco Mello started in 1988 with the purchase of Companhia Financeira Portuguesa by the José de Mello group and it was the first Portuguese privatization after the 1974 Revolution.
+The Banco Mello started in 1991 with the purchase of Companhia Financeira Portuguesa by the José de Mello Group.

 Purchase of the Companhia de Seguros Império